Adeel-Haider-03/RAG-failure-analysis/README.md

 | **Standard** | Global top-5 by cosine similarity | Fast, simple — but longer documents dominate |
 | **Diverse**  | Max 2 chunks per source document  | Forces cross-document representation         |

-The DNP document (73 chunks) is 3.5× longer than the PE document (21 chunks).
-In standard retrieval, it statistically dominates the top-5 results regardless of semantic relevance.
-This is the main failure mechanism observed in this project.
+The DNP document (73 chunks) is 3.5x longer than the PE document (21 chunks).
+In standard retrieval, the longer document has more chunks competing for the top-k positions, increasing the probability that it dominates the retrieved set even when other documents are relevant.

 ---